 for matrices $A$ that might not have any natural association with a Markov process.

-FRI schemes rely on basic principles similar to those at the core of other methods that have appeared recently in the numerical linear algebra literature but they differ substantially in detail and in the problems they address.
-These differences will be remarked on again later, but roughly, while most of the randomized linear algebra techniques in the references above rely on a single sampling step, FRI methods randomize repeatedly and, as a consequence, require more carefully constructed randomizations.
-FRI schemes are not, however, the first to employ randomization within iterative schemes.
-In fact the strategy of replacing expensive integrals or sums (without immediate stochastic interpretation) appearing in iterative protocols has a long history.
+FRI schemes rely on basic principles similar to those at the core of other randomized methods that have appeared recently in the numerical linear algebra literature but they differ substantially in detail and in the problems they address.
+These differences will be remarked on again later, but roughly, while many recent randomized linear algebra techniques rely on a single sampling step, FRI methods randomize repeatedly and, as a consequence, are more sensitive to errors in the constructed randomizations.
+FRI schemes are not, however, the first to employ randomization within iterative schemes (see in particular \cite{AlexandrovLakka:1996:RandInv} and \cite{Halton:1962:smc}).
+In fact the strategy of replacing expensive integrals or sums (without immediate stochastic interpretation) appearing in iterative protocols has a long history in a diverse array of fields.
 For example, it was used in schemes for the numerical solution of hyperbolic systems of partial differential equations in \cite{Chorin:1976:Glimm}.
 That strategy is represented today in applications ranging from density functional calculations in physics and chemistry (see e.g.\ \cite{BaerNeuhauserRabani:2013:SDFT}) to maximum likelihood estimation in statistics and machine learning (see e.g.\ \cite{Bottou:2004:SGD}).
-Though related in that they rely on repeated randomization within an iterative scheme, these schemes differ from the methods we consider in that they do not use a stochastic representation of the solution vector itself.
+Though related in that they rely on repeated randomization within an iterative procedure, these schemes differ from the methods we consider in that they do not use a stochastic representation of the solution vector itself.
 In contrast to these and other randomized methods that have been used in linear algebra applications, our focus is on problems for which the solution vector is extremely large so they can only be treated by linear or constant cost algorithms.
 In fact, the scheme that is our primary focus is ideally suited to problems so large that the solution vector itself is too large to store so that no traditional iterative method (even for sparse matrices) is appropriate.
-This is possible because the scheme computes only low dimensional projections of the solution vector and not the solution vector itself.
-The full solution is replaced by a sequence of sparse random vectors whose expectations are close the true solution and whose variances are small.
+This is possible because our scheme computes only low dimensional projections of the solution vector and not the solution vector itself.
+The full solution is replaced by a sequence of sparse random vectors whose expectations are close to the true solution and whose variances are small.